matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     - `compute.instance.setMachineType`
     - `compute.instance.start`
     - `compute.instance.stop`

+**IAM custom roles let you define a precise set of permissions**

 - Google Group, on **project_a**, **InstanceOperator** role:
     - `compute.instance.get`
     - `compute.instance.list`
     - `compute.instance.start`
     - `compute.instance.stop`
+- Custom roles can only be used at the project or organization levels.
+They can't be used at folder level.

 **Service Accounts control server-to-server interactions**